 - knowingly making a false or misleading statement or representation to the WSIB

-- wilfully failing to inform the WSIB of a material change in circumstances, and contravening rules regarding the disclosure of confidential information
+- wilfully failing to inform the WSIB of a material change in circumstances (i.e., discontinuing or changing a business activity), and

 If found guilty under the WSIA, individuals may be fined up to $25,000 and/or imprisoned for up to six months for each offence.
 Corporations are liable to a fine of up to $500,000 for each offence.